bird-house/ansible-wps-playbook/docs/source/live.rst

 .. code-block:: console

-    $ ansible-playbook --ask-sudo-pass -i myhost.cfg playbook.yml
+    $ ansible-playbook --ask-become-pass -i myhost.cfg playbook.yml

-The ``--ask-sudo-pass`` option instructs Ansible to ask for your user password when it uses sudo for provisioning.
+The ``--ask-become-pass`` option instructs Ansible to ask for your user password when it uses sudo for provisioning.
 It's not required if the remote user has password-less sudo rights.